abdrahmansoltan/Learning-Notes/Git/01-Git.md

 ![revert](./img/revert.png)

-- When you tell Git to revert a specific commit, Git takes the changes that were made in commit and does the exact opposite of them.
-- `Reverting` **creates a new commit** that reverts or undo a previous commit.

 ```bash
 git revert <SHA-of-commit-to-revert-to>
 ```

+- When you tell Git to revert a specific commit, Git takes the changes that were made in commit and does the exact opposite of them.
+- `Reverting` **creates a new commit** that reverts or undo a previous commit.
+- why use it instead of `Reset` ?
+  - it comes to **collaboration**, as if you want to reserve some commits that other people already have on their machines, you should use `revert`

 ---